-- Draft change would eliminate the fire response time guideline for the "Urban Service Area" in Policy 1.2.5(a)(1) of the Capital Improvements Element (the adopted fire response time guidelines for the Urban Cluster and the rural areas would remain unchanged). - Add language in Policy 1.2.5(a)(4) calling for periodic updates of the Fire and Emergency Medical Services Master Plan.
-The future updates of the Master Plan would include an evaluation of capital and related operational needs and identification of funding sources that could be established as part of a financially feasible plan to meet the fire level of service guidelines, and would serve as a basis for consideration of an amendment to the Comprehensive Plan to establish level of service standards for Fire Rescue services and Emergency Medical Services.
+- Draft change would eliminate the fire response time guideline for the "Urban Service Area" in Policy 1.2.5(a)(1) of the Capital Improvements Element (the adopted fire response time guidelines for the Urban Cluster and the rural areas would remain unchanged). - Revise Policy 1.2.5(a)(4) to provide for periodic updates of the Fire and Emergency Medical Services Master Plan.
+In accordance with the existing policy language, the Master Plan shall serve as a basis for consideration of an amendment to the Comprehensive Plan to establish level of service standards for fire rescue services as part of the County's concurrency management requirements (the draft policy change would also add Emergency Medical Services).